-Upgrade to a Feel or Flair model and you can also ditch the Mica grey seats in entry-level models for one of four interior styling packs (costing from £350) including Metropolitan Grey, Urban Red, Hype Mistral and Hype Colorado.
-They let you choose from light, dark, leather-look and tweed-style upholstery – all of which are more interesting than the upholstery you get in the Hyundai i20 or the Vauxhall Crossland X.
+Upgrade to a Feel or Flair model and you can also ditch the Mica grey seats in entry-level models for one of four interior styling packs including Metropolitan Grey, Urban Red, Hype Mistral, and Hype Colorado.
+They let you choose from light, dark, leather-look and tweed-style upholstery – all of which are more interesting than the upholstery you get in VW T-Cross or a Vauxhall Crossland X.

 The Citroen's colourful trims and quirky design features certainly put other SUV interiors to shame but they won't be to everyone's taste